-Indicator Baseline Target Sources of verification Risks and Assumptions Output 1.3 Production and distribution system for desalinated water supply established Capacity of desalinated freshwater supply available during dry spells, drought and flooding Existing capacity to generate freshwater supply from desalination: Ihavandhoo: 0m3 / day Gadhdhoo: 10m3 / day Mahibadhoo: 10m3 / day The following minimum amounts of desalination capacity will be installed on each target island: Ihavandhoo: 90 m3 Mahibadhoo: 60 m3.
-Gadhdhoo: 60 m3 Potable water quality levels will be in conformity with WHO standard at all times Field visits Reports from island councils and utility companies Utility companies and island communities monitor potable water quality at least twice per year and comply with their assigned responsibility for the maintenance of desalinization systems Output 1.4 Existing wastewater management systems redesigned and improved to ensure sufficient quantities of safe groundwater during dry periods Number of planned wastewater management and sewage systems which integrate targeted measures to reduce groundwater pollution 1 sewage treatment plant under construction by a contractor in ADh.
+Indicator Baseline Target Sources of verification Risks and Assumptions Production and distribution system for desalinated water supply established desalinated freshwater supply available during dry spells, drought and flooding freshwater supply from desalination: Ihavandhoo: 0m3/day Gadhdhoo: 10m3/day Mahibadhoo: 10m3/day of desalination capacity will be installed on each target island: Ihavandhoo: 90 m3 Mahibadhoo: 60 m3.
+Gadhdhoo: 60 m3 Potable water quality levels will be in conformity with WHO standard at all times Reports from island councils and utility companies island communities monitor potable water quality at least twice per year and comply with their assigned responsibility for the maintenance of desalinization systems Output 1.4 Existing wastewater management systems redesigned and improved to ensure sufficient quantities of safe groundwater during dry periods Number of planned wastewater management and sewage systems which integrate targeted measures to reduce groundwater pollution 1 sewage treatment plant under construction by a contractor in ADh.
 Mahibadhoo 1 sewage treatment plant in design phase in HA.
 Ihavandhoo; 1 sewage treatment plant in design phase in GDh.
-Gadhdhoo Sea level rise and unsecured septic tanks pollute groundwater and render it unsafe for household uses All sewage and wastewater management systems which are planned and/or constructed on the 3 target islands integrate targeted measures to reduce groundwater pollution All septic tanks on each target island are cleaned at least twice per year to prevent groundwater pollution from flooding events EPA technical assessments Sewage and wastewater management design plans prepared by utility companies Island council reports MHE can ensure that contractors engaged under the current and planned wastewater management projects will integrate project findings into the design of new sewage and wastewater management projects Utility companies and island communities ensure proper maintenance and functioning of wastewater systems
+Gadhdhoo Sea level rise and unsecured septic tanks pollute groundwater and render it unsafe for household uses All sewage and wastewater management systems which are planned and/or constructed on the 3 target islands integrate targeted measures to reduce groundwater pollution All septic tanks on each target island are cleaned at least twice per year to prevent groundwater pollution from flooding events EPA technical assessments Sewage and wastewater management design plans prepared by utility companies Island council reports MHE can ensure that contractors engaged under the current and planned wastewater management projects will integrate project findings into the design of new sewage and wastewater management projects Utility companies and island communities ensure proper maintenance and functioning of wastewater systems Outcome 2: Number of Willingness to pay for Integrated water management Willingness to pay Operation and